Rigo-codes/WebDevEssentialsNotes/DAY6/FlexGridsPetEmporium/aisd-wde-5-ai-flexbox-and-css-grid/README.md

 ## 11. **Add Basic Styles**
 Ask AI for help to add some CSS code to your `styles.css` file.

-  - [ ] Provide CSS code to set some basic styles, such as margin, padding, and box-sizing for all elements, and set a font for the body.
+  - [ x] Provide CSS code to set some basic styles, such as margin, padding, and box-sizing for all elements, and set a font for the body.
-  - [ ] Copy the CSS code  and paste it in your `styles.css` file.
+  - [ x] Copy the CSS code  and paste it in your `styles.css` file.

 **Explanation:**
 In this step, you're establishing the foundational styling for your webpage by setting universal styles for all elements.